Hannah Montana season 2

 The second season of Hannah Montana aired on Disney Channel from April 23, 2007 to October 12, 2008.
 Production of the season began in November 2006, and ended in September 2007.
-During this season, Miley and Lilly fight more, Oliver gets an alibi to hang out with Hannah Montana, and Miley grows closer to Oliver.
+During this season, Miley and Lilly fight more, Roxy Roker finally gets permanently fired, Oliver gets an alibi to hang out with Hannah Montana, and Miley grows closer to Jake Ryan.

 Production

 Production on the second season began in Los Angeles, California in November 2006, and concluded in September 2007.